On the Natural Gradient of the Evidence Lower Bound: Abstract

 \section{Abstract}

-This article studies the Fisher-Rao gradient, also referred to as the natural gradient, of the evidence lower bound, the ELBO, which plays a crucial role within the theory of the Variational Autonecoder, the Helmholtz Machine and the Free Energy Principle.
-The natural gradient of the ELBO is related to the natural gradient of the Kullback-Leibler divergence from a target distribution, the prime objective function of learning.
-Based on invariance properties of gradients within information geometry, conditions on the underlying model are provided that ensure the equivalence of minimising the prime objective function and the maximisation of the ELBO.
+This article studies the Fisher-Rao gradient, also referred to as the natural gradient, of the evidence lower bound (ELBO) which plays a central role in generative machine learning.
+It reveals that the gap between the evidence and its lower bound, the ELBO, has essentially a vanishing natural gradient within unconstrained optimization.
+As a result, maximization of the ELBO is equivalent to minimization of the Kullback-Leibler divergence from a target distribution, the primary objective function of learning.
+Building on this insight, we derive a condition under which this equivalence persists even when optimization is constrained to a model.
+This condition yields a geometric characterization, which we formalize through the notion of a \textit{cylindrical model\/}.